AyubBen/Portfolio/R/Life Expectansy & GDP.md

 ## The dataset used can be found in Kaggle:
 > https://www.kaggle.com/tomasdrietomsky/life-expectancy-gdp-per-capita-food-security

-The dataset chosen for this case study is GDP & Life Expectancy.
+The dataset chosen for this project is GDP & Life Expectancy.
 The data was retrieved from an open source dataset found in Kaggle, and it is made-up with two main excel sheets.
 The first is about life expectancy recorded over a yearly course between 2000 – 2015.
 A total of 264 countries will be available for analysis use, providing 2905 total rows.
 The second will be about the GDP of each country between 1960-2019.
 Each country’s life expectancy is different than another due to health development, economic stability and many more factors.